MBrosik/Midsummer-2023-CTF-Writeup/tasks/4/README.md

 <img src="./task_4_a.png" width="800"/>

-The answer is code in Authenticator application.
+The answer is length of the code in Authenticator app.

 <br>
 <br>